Primitive Catalog

 • reverse-mode accumulation without hidden fan-out

-Implementation note: the boundary between this core set and the “Standard arithmetic extensions” (Section V) is primarily an implementation priority guide, not a formal algebraic boundary.
-The full StdTensorOp set (core + extensions) is also AD-closed.
-The core set is distinguished by two properties: (1) it is AD-closed on its own, and (2) all ops in it are well-defined for arbitrary semiring algebras (not just standard arithmetic), making them available to SemiringOp<T>.
+Implementation note: the boundary between this core set and the “Additional dense numeric primitives” (Section V) is primarily an implementation priority guide, not a formal algebraic boundary.
+The full StdTensorOp set, together with extension operations that register AD rules, is expected to remain AD-closed.
+The core set is distinguished by two properties: (1) it is AD-closed on its own, and (2) all ops in it are required by shape, contraction, and reverse-mode accumulation machinery.

 Algebraic ops